m1stadev/AutoTSS/README.md

 ## Running

 While you can run your own instances, it's prefered for you to simply use the already hosted instance.
 Support for your own instance will not be provided.
+Windows is not supported!

-To locally host your own instance, create a Discord bot and follow these steps...
+To locally host your own instance, [create a Discord bot](https://discord.com/developers) and follow these steps...

 1. Build and in install [`tsschecker`](https://github.com/DanTheMann15/tsschecker) and its dependencies